 12:45 Young’s Dairy

-The Retreat IX schedule is given to you for your reference; all sessions are optional.
+The Retreat IX schedule is given to you

 In order to enhance your overall Retreat V experience, we encourage you to participate in each event and refrain from anticipating later events!